osheinonen/osheinonen.github.io/_posts/2015-11-18-iloleipuri.markdown

 categories: portfolio
 tags: development
 ---
-A website project for Iloleipuri.
+Website project for Martinex Oy.
+A recipe search site was created for the Iloleipuri product family during the project.